Reactive Distillation in a Dividing Wall Column

 The lack of recent studies can be attributed to the complexity associated with RDWCs in addition to its emergence as an area of distillation research.
 RDWCs are more complex than RDCs or DWCs due to their large number of design and operational variables.
 When a wall is inserted into a conventional distillation column to yield a DWC, the height and axial location of the wall must be specified.
 From an operational view, the liquid split to each side of the column from above the wall can have a significant impact on column performance.
 The vapor split from the section below the wall can also impact column operation, but is difficult to control in practice.
 When a conventional column is transformed to carry out a chemical reaction, either a heterogeneous or homogeneous catalyst must be chosen.
 If heterogeneous, the catalytic packing, as well as its placement in the column must be specified.
 Therefore, if a heterogeneous reaction is carried out in a RDWC, both the catalyst and packing arrangement, as well as the wall location must be specified.
 The introduction of catalytic packing into one side of the column can lead to further complexity since the different packing configuration will lead to a difference in pressure drop between both sides of the column.
 This impacts the vapor split and causes it to not be proportional to the ratio of the cross-sectional areas on each side of the wall.
 Figure 4 shows design and operational variables to illustrate the high level of complexity in a RDWC.

-A test system has been chosen for the project.
+A test system was chosen for the project.
 Kinetic and phase equilibria data of the system is essential to modeling reactive distillation and designing a RDWC.
 Therefore, due to the lack of such data for the system in literature, a series of kinetic and phase equilibria experiments were designed and completed so that the data could be determined experimentally.
 Using this information, a simplified reactive distillation sequence was designed and constructed on the laboratory scale to ease the eventual transition to a dividing wall column.
-An experimental campaign has been completed on the reactive distillation unit to provide steady state data that can be used for modeling and design purposes.
+An experimental campaign has been completed on the reactive distillation unit to provide steady state data that was used for modeling and design purposes.

 (1) Diggelen, R.; Kiss, A.; Heemink, A. Comparison of Control Strategies for Dividing-Wall Columns.
 Ind.
 Eng.
 Chem.
 Res.
 2010, 49, 288.